project-koku/nise/README.md

     pre-commit run --all-files

+or:

+    make lint

 #### Publishing

-Please remember to sync your updated dependecies to setup.py with :

-    pipenv-setup sync -p

-After that, make sure to increment the version in setup.py.
+Increment the version in [nise/__init__.py].
 As soon as your PR is merged to main, a new koku-nise package will built, tagged, and deployed to PyPI.

 ##### Finer Publishing Details

 All of the deployment is driven entirely by a Github Action workflow, so if issues ever crop up, start in `publish-to-pypi.yml`.
 When a branch is merged into main, the Action will kick off.
-There are three things that must happen before a deployment is successful, a successful artifact build, dependencies verified in sync between the requirements files, and setup.py, and the tag must not yet exist in git.
-The dependency syncing/verification is done with the [pipenv-setup](https://github.com/Madoshakalaka/pipenv-setup) tool.
-After the artifact is deployed, it\'ll be available at [PyPI](https://pypi.org/project/koku-nise/#history).
+There are three things that must happen before a deployment is successful, a successful artifact build, and the tag must not yet exist in git.
+After the artifact is published, it\'ll be available at [PyPI](https://pypi.org/project/koku-nise/#history).

 #### Nise, Koku, and IQE Integration